raghuboosetty/workday/README.md

-# Python script for Workday jobs
+# Python script to apply for jobs on Workday

 The Python script to apply for the jobs that are on Workday using the Selenium library and Chrome web driver.